gamblevore/speedie/Documentation/jbin.md

 So it is an incredible format... considering that it does so much.
 That said...
 I hate over-short example documents... so lets just spell out `Jbin`.

+(Don't worry about it not being human-editable.
+[Perry](Perry.md) lets you edit jbin as plain-text, but resaves it as jbin.
+[Perry](Perry.md) even transparently works on compressed jbin files.)

 ### Example Use